 To access the diagnostic software on diskettes, insert the "For Emergency Use" diskette you received into your diskette drive.
-Then type:
+At the MS-DOS prompt, type:

 A:\AMIDIAG

 If you are unable to boot from the hard disk drive, you can instead boot directly from this diskette.